 If you do want to rent office space, it is advisable to keep it as simple as possible.
 You may consider getting as few desks as necessary, a phone, a laptop, a printer, and a filing cabinet.
-You can contact The Non-profit Center or the National Council of Non-profits for inexpensive office space options.
+You can contact The nonprofit Centers or the National Council of Non-profits for inexpensive office space options.

 Pace your recruitment.

 While some nonprofit organizations are run solely by the founder, many organizations choose to recruit at least one staff member and/or volunteer until such time that they feel the need to recruit more.

 It is recommended to reach out to other nonprofit organizations of a similar size to get advice on the number of staff that you might need.

 Don’t rush the recruitment process and don’t settle for applicants who do not fully meet your criteria.
 It is advisable to recruit multi-skilled applicants who could serve multiple roles in your nonprofit organization.
 Consider using a staffing agency to help you with the process.